How Much Do Online Counseling Degrees Cost?

 Cheapest CACREP Accredited Programs Online

-“Earning a degree from a CACREP-accredited program is one of the best ways to prepare yourself for a career in counseling,” notes Megan Kelly, LMHC in Indiana.
-“CACREP is generally recognized as the most reliable accrediting body for the counseling profession and can make the process of seeking licensure more seamless for those who earn their Master’s degrees through these programs.”
+“Earning a degree from a CACREP-accredited program is one of the best ways to prepare yourself for a career in counseling,” says Megan Kelly, LMHC in Indiana.
+“CACREP is generally recognized as the most reliable accrediting body for the counseling profession and can make the process of seeking licensure more seamless for those who earn their master’s degrees through these programs.”

 Institution | Location | Graduate tuition |